Tips for Getting Organized

 Choose Your Handouts Carefully

-If you are making copies of handouts created by other people, be sure you are following the copyright permissions for each document you copy.
+Be sure to follow copyright permissions for the materials you use.
+Handouts you purchase are typically copyright protected and often can not be photocopied.
 “Copyright is a form of legal protection automatically provided to the authors of ‘original works of authorship,’ including literary, dramatic, musical, and artistic works.”
 Unless permission for copying and distributing is explicitly given, you are infringing on the copyright owner’s rights by copying and distributing their work and you could get into legal trouble.
 If permission is given, the document or website often includes a clause such as “You may copy and distribute this document, but may not alter it’s content.”
 If in doubt, contact the owner to ask permission or find a different resource to use.
-For more information, visit the website of the US Copyright Office.

 Less is More